seanchas116/shapecraft/README.md

-# Lattice
+# Shapecraft

-Lattice is a 3D modeling tool which enables you to make 3D shapes as easily as 2D drawing tool.
+Shapecraft is a 3D modeling tool which enables you to make 3D shapes as easily as 2D drawing tool.

 ## MVP Features